glbhrbeu/learn_git/readme.txt

 git is a distributed version!
 git is a free software
-creating a new branch is quick correctly?
+creating a new branch is quick &simple